Air Force Reserve Officer Training Corps: Field Training (FT)

 Field Training is commanded by an active duty USAF Colonel and a staff of approximately 55 active duty USAF officers, non-commissioned officers, and cadet training assistants (CTA).
 Active duty FT staff are typically selected from cadre at AFROTC detachments and serve in four to six-week rotations.
 "CTAs are POC cadets selected, based on their FT performance and overall cadet record, to return to Field Training as assistants to active duty staff members."
-There is one Flight Training Officer and one CTA assigned to each flight.
+There is one Flight Training Officer, one Non-Commissioned Officer, and one CTA assigned to each flight.
 In addition to flight CTAs, there are also traditional CTAs (who focus on Drill & Ceremonies, Physical Training, Public Affairs, and Standardization).

 The 2020 Field Training period will have two Field Training Units (FTUs) instead of three, meaning staff will serve for three Field Trainings (also known as Maxwells or Maxes) instead of two.

-In recent years, Field Training has been shortened in order to provide more spending for Professional Development Training (such as base visits, internships, and other cadet development opportunities).
+In recent years, Field Training has been shortened in order to provide more time for Professional Development Training, also known as PDT, for activities such as base visits, internships, and other cadet development opportunities.
+While normally a two-week event, FT 2023 marked a 17-day program that includes PDT or incentive flights for selected cadets—giving insight into the daily operations of an AFSC.

 In each flight, cadets are ranked from first to last.
 The top 10% earn the distinction of "Distinguished Graduate".
 The rest of the cadets are ranked in one of three divisions in their respective flight: top, middle, or bottom third.
 Various other awards are given for excelling at physical fitness and warrior spirit.

 Cadets' rankings depend on the following criteria: